 When a U.S. citizen who resides in the United States marries an alien, the alien is eligible to receive a green card on the basis of the marriage.
-The spouse of a U.S. citizen is considered to be an "immediate relative", and is thus eligible to apply for permanent residency.
+The spouse of a U.S. citizen is classified as an immediate relative and is thus eligible to seek permanent residency.
 The immigration process for the spouse begins with the filing of a petition for an Alien-Spouse Visa (I-130) with the USCIS.

-However, some couples wish to commence the immigration process prior to marriage.
-In those situations, a U.S. citizen may apply with the USCIS for a K-1 fiance(e) visa.
-A citizen seeking a K-1 visa must remain unmarried until the arrival of the alien fiancee in the United States.
+If a couple wants to begin the U.S. immigration process prior to marriage, and one of them is a U.S. citizen, the citizen may apply with the USCIS for a K-1 fiancé(e) visa.
+A citizen seeking a K-1 visa must remain unmarried until the arrival of the alien fiancé in the United States.

-For the fiancee to remain in status, the wedding must take place within three months of the fiancee's arrival.
-The visa qualifies a fiancee to enter the United States only one time.
-If the fiancee departs before the wedding, the fiancee may not be permitted back into the United States without obtaining a new visa.
+For the fiancé to remain in status, the wedding must take place within three months of the fiancé's arrival.
+The visa qualifies a fiancé to enter the United States only one time.
+If the fiancé departs before the wedding, the fiancé may not be permitted back into the United States without obtaining a new visa.

 In order to qualify for a K-1 visa,

 - The alien and U.S. Citizen must have met personally at least once in the two years before the petition was filed,